Robin-WZQ/AMDET/README.md

 2. downstream tasks or classifier.
 3. pre-training dataset.

-Our defense involves both detection and mitigation, requiring only less than ***6 min*** to scan the pretrained encoders.
+Our defense requires only less than ***7 min*** to scan the pretrained encoders and reverse the backdoor target feature.

 ## 🔥 News